UW-Macrostrat/wof/README.md

 sudo service postgresql restart
 ````

 Time to download the data!
-It will be about 36GB and take anywhere for 10 minutes to 3 hours to download.
+It will be about 36GB and take anywhere from 10 minutes to 3 hours to download.

 ````shell
 mkdir /data/osm